ehossam/v2def/readme.md

  - Tested on four designs mux4x1, uart, half_adder, and round_robin_arbiter (can be found in tests directoty).

  - The output def file was read correctly and verified using Glade IC Layout Tool.

+ - The logs outputted from Glade with image of the Layout of each cell after importing its DEF file are both attached under each design's folder in tests directory.

+ - The Glade library of all the 4 cells used in testing along with all cells extracted from osu035.lef file (can be seen in libs 	directory) is also attached insied tests directory.